Lapin0t/phd-manuscript/main/02_games.typ

 when used in the intended programming patterns, their semantics are still not fully clear #peio[ref multi-clocked guarded TT].
 We will take an entirely different route, building coinduction for ourselves, _inside_ type theory.
-Indeed, as demonstrated by Damien Pous' coq-coinduction library~#mcite(<Pous16>, supplement: [https://github.com/damien-pous/coinduction]), powerful coinductive constructions and reasoning principles for propositional types are derivable in the presence of impredicativity.
+Indeed, as demonstrated by Damien Pous's coq-coinduction library~#mcite(<Pous16>, supplement: [https://github.com/damien-pous/coinduction]), powerful coinductive constructions and reasoning principles for propositional types are derivable in the presence of impredicativity.
+#tom[Pourquoi la font de coq-coinduction est-elle si petite?]

 === Coinduction with Complete Lattices

 The basis of coq-coinduction is the observation that with impredicativity,
 #base.Prop forms a complete lattice.
-In fact not only propositions, but also
+In fact, not only #base.Prop, but also
 predicates $X -> base.Prop$ or relations $X -> Y -> base.Prop$, our case of
 interest for bisimilarity.
 By the Knaster-Tarski theorem one can obtain the greatest fixpoint $nu f := or.big { x | x lt.tilde f th x }$ of any monotone